SAP-samples/abap-cheat-sheets/07_String_Processing.md

 ## Modifying Strings
 **Transforming to Lowercase and Uppercase**

-The string functions
+- The string functions [`to_lower`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abencase_functions.htm)
-[`to_lower`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abencase_functions.htm)
 and
 [`to_upper`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abencase_functions.htm)
 transform characters of a string to either lowercase or uppercase and store the result in a target variable.
-If the transformation should be applied to the source directly, you can use [`TRANSLATE`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abaptranslate.htm) statements.
+- If you want ot apply the transformation directly to the source directly, you can use [`TRANSLATE`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abaptranslate.htm) statements.